Fantom-foundation/go-opera/docs/fastsync.rst

 -----

 Frames also contain Roots.
-To get an understanding for why this is necessary, we must consider the initial state of a Hashgraph, i.e., the base on top of which the first Events are inserted.
+To get an understanding for why this is necessary, we must consider the initial state of a Poset, i.e., the base on top of which the first Events are inserted.

-The Hashgraph is an interlinked chain of Events, where each Event contains two references to anterior Events (SelfParent and OtherParent).
-Upon inserting an Event in the Hashgraph, we check that its references point to existing Events (Events that are already in the Hashgraph) and that at least the SelfParent reference is not empty.
+The Poset is an interlinked chain of Events, where each Event contains two references to anterior Events (SelfParent and OtherParent).
+Upon inserting an Event in the Poset, we check that its references point to existing Events (Events that are already in the Poset) and that at least the SelfParent reference is not empty.
 This is partially illustrated in the following picture where Event A2 cannot be inserted because its references are unknown.